Last Updated on January 17, 2024 by Kelly

 The Latin Quarter is one of Paris’s oldest districts.
-Filled with narrow cobblestone streets, the neighborhood still retains much of its medieval architecture.
-This area of Paris was once a Roman village, and the Latin Quarter dates back to the Middle Ages.
-The Université de Paris, which is located within the heart of the Latin Quarter, was first chartered by King Philip II of France in the year 1200 AD.
-Scholars from all over the world traveled to study there and learn the Latin language.
-(Hence the name Latin Quarter.)
-When you visit the Latin Quarter today, you’ll find historical sites juxtaposed with modern amenities.
-In this post, we’ll share our guide to the 25 best things to see and do in the Latin Quarter.
+Filled with narrow cobblestone streets, the Latin Quarter still retains much of its medieval architecture.
+This area of Paris was once a Roman village, and it dates back to the Middle Ages.
+The Latin Quarter first revolved around its university, which was first chartered by King Philip II in the year 1200 AD.
+The Latin Quarter got its name because scholars from all over the world began traveling to the university to learn the Latin language.

 About the Latin Quarter